Prices

 How much carbon does a company emit?

 Every company emits carbon, and the amount depends on various factors such as employees, transportation, and office space.
 The exact emissions vary based on specific circumstances and company activities.
+On average, an SME in Europe emits 67 tonnes of carbon.

 1 fte